MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/07-Communication-Phone-Call.md

     }
     ```

-1. An API server function named `createACSToken()` retrieves the access token and returns it to the client.
-It can be found in the *openai-acs-msgraph/server/typescript/acs.ts* file.
+1. An API server function named `createACSToken()` retrieves the userId and access token and returns it to the client.
+It can be found in the *server/typescript/acs.ts* file.

     ```typescript
+    import { CommunicationIdentityClient } from '@azure/communication-identity';

     const connectionString = process.env.ACS_CONNECTION_STRING as string;

     async function createACSToken() {